Designing Decision

 The focus throughout was:

-help users decide quickly, not just explore endlessly
+Let's help users decide quickly, not just explore endlessly.

-Delivered from concept to launch in 6 weeks
+Shipped in 6 weeks from concept to launch

-Launched as a paid upgrade feature, contributing to subscription growth
+Monetized as a paid feature, contributing directly to subscription growth

 Learnings